One of the many amazing things about Belize is how awake and ready we are to hit the ground running when that 5:30am alarm goes off!

-We began our day with a walk through the Belize Botanical Gardens, where we saw Jackfruit, Ginger, Tamale Leaves, angel’s Trumpets and the Lodge’s Solar Panels!
-After Breakfast we were luck enough to see Collared Aracari Toucans by the deck!
+We began our day with a walk through the Belize Botanical Gardens, where we saw Jackfruit, Ginger, Tamale leaves, Angel’s Trumpets and the Lodge’s Solar Panels!
+After breakfast we were lucky enough to see Collared Aracari Toucans by the deck!

-We then traveled to Xunantunich where we hiked on and up Mayan Ruins.
+We then traveled to Xunantunich where we hiked on and up Mayan ruins.
 It was breathtaking!
-We explored the residential areas for nobility — El Castillo (the castle in Spanish) res 130 feet above the plaza floor.
-It is the second tallest building in Belize.
+We explored the residential areas for nobility — El Castillo (“the castle,” in Spanish) is 130 feet above the plaza floor.
+It is the second-tallest building in Belize.
 The Mayans were at their peak around 500 or 600 A.D.
-Approximately 7–10 thousands lived at Xunantunich, with around 1 million in habitant the country.
+Approximately 7–10,000 people lived at Xunantunich, with around one million inhabiting the country.

 After an awesome morning, the day just got better!

-When we got off the river we were treated to a local ice cream joint!
+When we got off the river we were treated to visit to a local ice cream joint!
 So delicious!
-We had all kinds of flavors new to us – Sour sop, Sweet corn, and Crab.
+We had all kinds of flavors new to us — sour sop, sweet corn, and crab.
 Also flavors we knew such as coconut, pineapple, chocolate, etc.

 We headed back to DuPlooys to learn about figs and get ready for dinner!